miguelmota/pebble-chrome-tab-switcher/README.md

-# flowright
+# pebble-chrome-tab-switcher

-> Pebble Chrome tab switcher server.
+> Pebble Chrome tab switcher web server.

 **To be used in conjuction with the [https://github.com/miguelmota/pebble-button-http-request](Pebble Button HTTP Request app).**